 Copyeditor and Writer

-- 2Gen Conference: Sandy co-authored a report for the Colorado Governor’s Office summarizing key takeaways and ideas for action emerging from the 2017 Colorado 2Gen Statewide Conference.
-The report will serve as a starting point as the Governor’s Office plans next steps in the state’s continued implementation of two-generation approaches to addressing poverty.
+- 2Gen Conference report: Sandy co-authored a report for the Colorado Governor’s Office summarizing key takeaways and ideas for action emerging from the 2017 Colorado 2Gen Statewide Conference.
+The report serves as a reference in the state’s continued implementation of two-generation approaches to addressing poverty.

-Sandy lives in Colorado Springs and volunteers with the media team of the Fountain Creek Water Sentinels, a Sierra Club group that works to monitor and protect the Fountain Creek watershed.
+Sandy lives in Colorado Springs and volunteers with the water-testing and media teams of the Fountain Creek Water Sentinels, a Sierra Club group that works to monitor and protect the Fountain Creek watershed.

 Sandy and her family destroyed their old wooden deck recently and turned it into raised garden beds they use to grow vegetables.